johnnygoo321/SmartLights/README.md

 This project was created with the purpose of locally being able to control an addressable led strip through a Raspberry Pi.
 We could of used a WLED controller to make things a bit easier, but as a challenge I decided to create my own full stack application 😅.

 ### **Tech Stack:**
 For the frontend I used **Expo** which allows you to create a mobile app that works with both IOS and Android all through JavaScript.
+Also, through a QR code, you can locally run the app straight from your mobile device.
 With the backend, **Flask-RESTFul** was used to service any requests made from the app.
 You will notice in my backend app.py file, two NeoPixel Objects were instantiated to interact with the lights.
 The reason for this is to show the use of both the [Adafruit CircuitPython Animation Library](https://learn.adafruit.com/circuitpython-led-animations/overview) and the [Adafruit Neopixel Library](https://github.com/adafruit/Adafruit_NeoPixel).

 ### **Working Demo:**